hyperledger-solang/solang/docs/language.rst

 last element) will cause a runtime exception.
 In this example, calling ``primenumber(10)`` will fail; the first prime number is indexed by 0, and the last by 9.

 Arrays are passed by reference.
-This means that if you modify the array in another function, those changes will be reflected in the current function.
+If you modify the array in another function, those changes will be reflected in the current function.
 For example:

 .. code-block:: javascript